 Staining is often used to change the appearance of existing concrete slabs in outdoor areas.
 If you’re looking to update the look of your patio space without changing materials, staining could be the option for you.
 Staining changes the color of the floor but does not alter the texture of the surface.
 Because stain soaks into the concrete and becomes a permanent part of the material, chipping, flaking, and wear don’t affect it.

 Staining is added to the concrete by applying colorants that seep into the pores and grain of concrete.
-The most common type is acid stains, usually made with phosphoric acid or diluted hydrochloric acid as well as a metal salt.
+The most common type is acid stains.
+Acid stains usually made with phosphoric acid or diluted hydrochloric acid as well as a metal salt.
 When applied to the concrete, the acid penetrates deeply while the salts chemically react with the concrete to produce the intended colors.
 The absorption of the acid stain varies with the age and density of the concrete.
-The color varies as well, shifting to different hues and producing a more marble-like effect as opposed to a uniform, painted appearance.
+The color varies as well, shifting to different hues and producing a marble-like effect instead of uniform, painted appearance.
 Acid staining doesn’t conceal differences in the concrete texture or defects.
-Instead, these add character and individuality to the floor, much like the natural variations in color and grain of a hardwood floor.
+These add character and individuality to the floor, like the natural variations in color and grain of a hardwood floor.
 No two acid-stained concrete floors will look the same.

 Water-based and acrylic concrete stains contain no acid.
 They are a thin, milky fluid that seeps into concrete pores.
 All the colorant is contained in the fluid itself.
-Because of this, water-based and acrylic stains produce more predictable, uniform hues and come in a larger selection of colors than acid stains.
+Water-based and acrylic stains produce more predictable, uniform hues and come in a larger selection of colors than acid stains.

 The method of stamping concrete impresses design patterns or alters the surface texture of a concrete floor.
 Because stamping is performed when the concrete is newly poured and still wet, it’s most often used in new outdoor construction projects.
 Stamping can still be an option on an existing slab, it will simply require a new layer of concrete poured over the original one.